gkampitakis/go-snaps/README.md

 can "understand" which tests are being skipped and parse only the relevant tests for obsolete snapshots.

-> ⚠️ When running a specific test file by specifying a path `go test ./my_test.go` can't track the path so it will mistakenly mark snapshots as obsolete.

 ### Acknowledgments

 This library used [Jest Snapshoting](https://jestjs.io/docs/snapshot-testing) and [Cupaloy](https://github.com/bradleyjkemp/cupaloy) as inspiration.